Tutorial (Data "beaconization")

 About VCF types

-Currently, the B2RI only handles VCFs coming from DNAseq experiments (WES, WGS, gene panels, etc.).
-The VCFs can be single or multisample.
+Currently, the B2RI only handles VCFs coming from DNAseq experiments (e.g., WES, WGS, gene panels, etc.).
+The VCFs can be either single or multisample.

-At the time of writting this, structural variants in VCF are not being parsed (there is scout working group currently developing Beacon v2 specifications for structural variants).
+As of this writing, structural variants in VCF files are not being parsed.
+(There is a Scout working group currently developing Beacon v2 specifications for structural variants.)
 We hope to implement this feature in future versions.
+Copy Number Variations are not supported.
+The variation

 ./beacon vcf -n 1 -i input.vcf.gz -p param_file